 $64,191,523

-The narrative centers around Gerda Wegener, an artist who convinces her husband, Einar, to pose as a female model for her portrait.
-This pivotal moment sets Einar on a deeply personal and unexpected journey of self-discovery.
+The story follows Gerda Wegener, an artist who asks her husband, Einar, to pose as a female model.
+This simple request becomes a turning point, sending Einar on a profound journey of self-discovery and transformation.

-Drawing inspiration from the real lives of Danish painters Lili Elbe and Gerda Wegener, The Danish Girl was widely praised for its bold subject matter and the compelling performances of its cast.
+Inspired by the lives of real Danish painters Lili Elbe and Gerda Wegener, The Danish Girl earned widespread acclaim for its sensitive handling of courageous personal themes and its captivating cast performances.

-Amber Heard appears as Ulla Paulson, an artist and a dear friend to both Einar and Gerda, playing a supportive role in their lives throughout the film.
+Amber Heard appears in a memorable supporting role as Ulla Paulson, a fellow artist and close friend to both Einar and Gerda, providing essential support through the film's emotional journey.

 ActionComedyCrime